1979 NCAA Division I basketball championship game: Indiana State Sycamores

-Michigan State
+Michigan State Spartans

 Coached by Jud Heathcote, Michigan State featured sophomore Magic Johnson, who had been instrumental in helping the team win the Big Ten Conference championship the previous season.
 It was their first solo conference title since 1958–59; the Spartans reached the regional finals at the 1978 NCAA Tournament, but lost by three points to eventual champion Kentucky.
 The team also had Greg Kelser, who was later chosen in the first round of the NBA draft.
-Writer Michael Wilbon said that entering the season, the team was "talented but seemed just a little less than they should have been in the Big Ten."
+Writer Michael Wilbon said that entering the season, the team was "talented but seemed just a little less than they should have been in the Big Ten".
 The Spartans began the season with three straight wins, then lost by a point, 70–69, at North Carolina.
 Michigan State followed that defeat with six consecutive wins, and was top-ranked in the AP poll in early January.
 However, the team lost consecutive games to Illinois and Purdue (both losses coming on jumpers in the closing seconds), causing it to fall five places in the poll.
 Afterwards, the Spartans posted a blowout victory over Indiana and a win in overtime over Iowa.
 Ranked third in the AP poll following those games, the Spartans lost at Michigan 49–48, as Keith Smith made the winning free throw with no time remaining.

 In their next game, an unheralded Northwestern team handed Michigan State its worst defeat of the season, beating them 83–65 for their fourth loss in six games.
 After that game, they faced Ohio State in a contest that required overtime; the Spartans emerged with an 84–79 win.
 That led to a winning streak; Michigan State ran off wins in their next nine games, defeating four of the teams that had beaten them in the process.
 Wisconsin snapped the Spartans' streak in their final game before the NCAA tournament, winning 83–81 on a long-range shot at the buzzer.
 The Spartans' 13–5 Big Ten record put them in a three-way tie with Iowa and Purdue for first in the conference, and they won 21 of 27 games in all regular season play; their final AP poll ranking was third.

 Michigan State was awarded the second seed in the Mideast Regional for the NCAA Tournament, and defeated the Lamar Cardinals 95–64 in their first game, held in the second round.
 The Spartans advanced to the regional semifinal, where they topped third-seeded LSU 87–71.
 In the regional final, the Spartans defeated the Mideast region's top seed, Notre Dame, by a 12-point margin to advance to the Final Four, where they faced Penn.
 Michigan State won in the national semifinals 101–67 to gain a berth in the NCAA title game.
 Johnson had a triple-double in the contest, posting 29 points, 10 assists, and 10 rebounds.
 Entering the national championship game, they had a 25–6 record.